12 Best Beaches in Playa del Carmen

 Akumal is actually a series of several beaches — five of them to be exact, and each one is as picture-perfect as the last.
 Akumal is a thriving pueblo, and the beach is positively packed with restaurants and beach clubs where you can rent snorkeling equipment, a lounge chair for the day, or simply enjoy a fresh meal.
 Dive shops and other shopping are on the beach, as well as farther up the road in town.

-While Akumal has gotten wildly popular over the years, the different beaches means that it never feels overcrowded.
+While Akumal has gotten wildly popular over the years, the different beaches mean that it never feels overcrowded.

 9. Sian Ka'an Biosphere Reserve